South Africa is now in lockdown level 3.

 Who is most at risk?

 Everyone is potentially at risk i.e. there is no zero risk.
-However, high risk cases remain mainly older people or people with underlying health conditions, such as diabetes, heart conditions, high blood pressure and obesity.
-People with certain habits like heavy smoking are also at risk.
-It is highly likely that persons with HIV, TB, malaria may be more susceptible due to their weaker immune systems.
+However, high risk cases remain mainly older people and people with underlying health conditions, such as diabetes, heart conditions, high blood pressure, obesity and HIV.
 Children and babies are less likely to be infected.
 If infected, children and babies are likely to have mild symptoms but, they can still spread the virus to others.
 In very few cases, children develop an inflammatory condition that can be serious.

 What is the death rate?

 The number of cases and deaths change on a daily basis.
 It is best to obtain these figures from the World Health Organization.
 The overall death rate changes but is at the 2-3% mark, which is still less than the death rate for the SARS-CoV-1 virus, which caused the outbreak in China in 2003 – that death rate ran at 10% even though fewer people in total were infected (around 8000 infections with 800 deaths).
 The MERS virus had far fewer cases but had a 34% death rate.
 SARS-CoV-2 is far more infectious than SARS-CoV-1 as there are many more cases and the virus is now on all continents except for Antarctica.
 What often does not make the headlines, is that the majority of people who contract the virus, recover.
 South Africa reports daily on recovered patients as well.
 There are many thousands of people who will only have mild symptoms.